rodolfodpk/go-crablet/docs/overview.md

 ### Key Performance Insights

-- **AppendIf is fastest**: Conditional appends with Repeatable Read isolation actually perform better than simple appends
+- **Conditional append is fastest**: Conditional appends with Repeatable Read isolation actually perform better than simple appends
 - **Excellent reliability**: Both isolation levels achieve 100% success rate
 - **Optimized implementation**: Cursor-based optimistic locking and SQL functions are highly efficient

 ### When to Use Each Method

-- **Append**: Use for simple event appends where no conditions are needed
+- **Append (nil condition)**: Use for simple event appends where no conditions are needed
-- **AppendIf**: Use for conditional appends requiring optimistic locking
+- **Append (with condition)**: Use for conditional appends requiring optimistic locking

 ## Implementation Details